vislies/2021/gallery/index.md

 Here is an example of an asset allocation quilt that a financial adviser might show you.
 (You may need to click on it to see details.)
 The asset allocation quilt is meant to show you the historical performance of a set of investments that are available and, more to the point, convince you to invest in their strategy that they will mange for you.

-If you have not yet been presented with an asset allocation quilt, some explenation is probably nessessary.
+If you have not yet been presented with an asset allocation quilt, some explanation is probably necessary.
 As you can see, the asset allocation quilt is arranged in a grid.
 Each column represents a time frame (e.g. a year), and each investment type is listed in the column's cells in the order of performance.
-Each investiment type is given its own unique color, which makes trends easier to follow (and gives the display its name).
+Each investment type is given its own unique color, which makes trends easier to follow (and gives the display its name).

 <div class="image-stop" />